wachingawathiri/P1-Project/README.md

 - The state of California had the most accidents and inturn the most fatalities.
 - The number of engines was also an important factor since most accidents occures where there was only one engine in the plane.
 - The reciprocating engine was involved in most of the accidents
+- Most of the fatalities occurred during manuevering and cruising of the aircrafts.But the total accidents happened during landing and taking off.
+- Due to the advancement in technology and in the aviation industry, the number of accidents through the years have greatly decreased.

+  ## Recommendations
+  Purchase an aircraft with more than one engine, to reduce the risk of accidents.
+  Purchase a Boeng aircraft as it had among the least accidents for both commercial and business purposes The Turbo fan engine should be considered as it has the most uninjured people and among the least involvement in the accidents.